Quantum sensing with a spin ensemble in a two-dimensional material: Methods

 For details on the growth of isotopically purified hBN, see Ref.~\cite{gong2024isotope}. hBN flakes are exfoliated from bulk crystals using the standard scotch-tape method and transferred onto a SiO$_2$/Si substrate.
 The substrate is pretreated with O$_2$ plasma (50~W, 20~sccm) for 1~min to enhance adhesion of flakes during exfoliation.
 Adhesion is further improved by heating the substrate to $100^{\circ}\mathrm{C}$ during exfoliation, after which the tape is peeled off.

 $^4$He$^+$ ion implantation is performed at CuttingEdge Ions LLC using a 3~keV beam energy and a dose of 1~ion/nm$^2$ to generate boron-vacancy $V_B^-$ defects.
 This nominally corresponds to a defect density of $\sim$150~ppm, where interactions between spin defects may not be negligible.
-However, our measurement results indicate that the actual density is considerably lower, likely due to the low yield of $V_B^-$ generation.
+However, our coherence measurements using the XY8 sequence show a continuously increasing $T_2$, exceeding $\approx$30~$\mu$s.
+This establishes a lower bound on the sensor-sensor distance that exceeds the total sample thickness; if the coherence were limited by dipolar interactions between boron-vacancy defects, the $T_2$ scaling would instead be expected to saturate~\cite{zhou2020quantum}.
+This supports the effectively 2D nature of the sample and suggests that the actual defect density is significantly lower, likely due to the low yield of $V_B^-$ generation.
+The exact origin of this density mismatch requires further investigation, which we leave for future work.

 Following implantation, suitable hBN flakes (5–30~nm thick) are transferred onto a coplanar microwave waveguide chip using a standard polycarbonate-assisted transfer method.
-The chip is then mounted on a custom-designed PCB and wire-bonded.
+The data presented in this paper correspond to measurements performed on a 10 nm thick sample, as confirmed by atomic force microscopy.
+The 10-nm-thick sample chip is then mounted on a custom-designed PCB and wire-bonded.
 For the fabrication of the coplanar waveguide, a sapphire chip is diced into 5~mm~$\times$~5~mm squares.
 A 400~nm-thick layer of electron-beam resist (PMMA950A4) is spin-coated, and the pattern is defined using electron-beam lithography (Raith EBPG5200).
 Resist development is carried out in MIBK:IPA (1:3) for 1 minute, followed by rinsing in isopropyl alcohol (IPA).
 Metal deposition of 10~nm Ti and 300~nm Au is then performed, followed by liftoff in Remover PG, acetone, and IPA.